Edit in GitHubLog an issue

 Lesson 3: Fire an Event

-Once you set up the app and register the event provider, now you can make user click invoke button as fire event, this lesson will walk through the code in publish-event template, test it on the UI with "invoke" button and see the success response (in this lession using webhook)
+Once the app is set up and the event provider registered, we can make a user click of the invoke button a fire event This lesson will walk through the code in publish-event template, test it on the UI using the "invoke" button, and see the success response, in this lession using webhook.

-Note: here put in the providerId,apiKey and eventCodefrom lesson 2 in the manifest.yml and orgId,accessTokencan be passed through headers
+Put the providerId,apiKey and eventCode saved from Lesson 2 in the manifest.yml; orgId and accessTokencan be passed through headers.

 Copied to your clipboard